davidpolaniaac/polallel/README.md

  */
 ```

-## `rxParallelAll`
+## `rxAsyncParallelAll`

-The rxParallelAll function is used to call an asynchronous operation for each element of the array and retrieves for each element.
+The rxAsyncParallelAll function is used to call an asynchronous operation for each element of the array and retrieves for each element.
 This function uses reactive extensions

 ```
 USAGE

-import { rxParallelAll } from 'polallel'
+import { rxAsyncParallelAll } from 'polallel'

 async function asyncOperation(element: any, arg1: string, args2: number): Promise<any> {